Contents

 Copying

---You do prepare and write out your expected clearance double spaced for room to make changes.
+--You do prepare and write out your expected clearance double spaced

---You ask for a repeat of specific items, everything before, everything after, or claim to have dropped pencil.
+--You ask for a repeat of specific items, everything before, everything after,

---Make your own shorthand and symbols for common words and phrases such as direct, maintain, at or above
+--Make your own shorthand and symbols for common words and phrases such as

-at or below, radar vectors, own navigation, altitudes in hundreds, hold, DME arc, climb, descend, until, before, after, void time, cross,
+at or below, radar vectors, own navigation, altitudes in hundreds, hold, DME

 --Consider copying clearances on charts.